-1. Using the following illustration to locate the battery's components, verify that the cache data present LED C is not flashing.
-If it is flashing, do not continue; return to "Forcing a rechargeable battery error" on page 65.
+1. Using the following illustration to locate the battery components, verify that the cache data present LED (C) is not flashing.
+If it is flashing, do not continue; return to "Maintaining the rechargeable battery on the 57B7, 57CF, 574E, and 572F/575C SAS adapters" on page 82.